The Seven Most Acidic Foods (Avoid These Every Day)

 Hope that helped!

-Known Negatives of Ice Cream/Dairy: highly acidic, mucous forming, causes acne, heightens allergies, contains hormones, pesticide residues, microforms, mycotoxins, saturated acidic fats, lactose, bacteria, can lead to bone weakening, weight gain and digestive issues, high impact on cardiovascular health.
+Potential Issues with Ice Cream: mucous forming, causes acne, heightens allergies, contains hormones, pesticide residues, microforms, mycotoxins, high levels of unhealthy fats, contains lactose, can contain bacteria, can lead to bone weakening, weight gain and digestive issues, cardiovascular health.

 1. Soedamah-Muthu SS, Ding EL, et al; Milk and dairy consumption and incidence of cardiovascular diseases and all-cause mortality; American Journal of Clinical Nutrition, 2011 Vol 93 no 1, 158-171